-Where excluded students are not attending alternative provision, code E (absent) will be used.
+Where suspended students are not attending alternative provision, code E (absent) will be used.

-9. Returning from a fixed-term exclusion
+9. Returning from a fixed-term suspension

-Following a fixed-term exclusion, a re-integration meeting will be held involving the student, parents, a member of senior staff and other staff, where appropriate.
+Following a fixed-term suspension, a re-integration meeting will be held involving the student, parents, a member of senior staff and other staff, where appropriate.

-The following measures may be implemented when a student returns from a fixed-term exclusion:
+The following measures may be implemented when a student returns from a fixed-term suspension:

-- > Completion of a post exclusion student reflection sheet - > Agreement by the student and parents that the behaviour resulting in the exclusion will not be repeated - > Student and parent agreement to discussed targets - > An Independent Behaviour Plan - > The commencement of a Pastoral Support Plan - Placing the student on report - Internal Exclusion - > Behaviour Panel
+- > Completion of a post exclusion student reflection sheet - > An agreed period of time in the Cowley Re-integration Unit - > Agreement by the student and parents that the behaviour resulting in the suspension will not be repeated - > Student and parent agreement to discussed targets - > An Independent Behaviour Plan - > The commencement of a Pastoral Support Plan - > Placing the student on report - > Internal Exclusion - > Behaviour Panel